How to apply

 Track I: Apply directly to a supervisor for one of the suggested projects listed here.
 You should send your CV, a covering letter explaining why you are interested in the CDT and that project, and the names and e-mail addresses of two academic referees.
 At least one of them should have supervised you on a previous research project.

 *Please choose to apply either by Track I or Track II but not both.
-The final ranking is on student merit so there is no advantage to applying through both routes.
+The final ranking is on student merit so there is no advantage applying to both routes.

 Studentships will last for 3.5 years full-time or the equivalent period part-time.